Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Photometric observables in Euclid

 The shear contribution is

 where $c$ is the vacuum speed of light, $q_i(r)$ is the so-called lensing efficiency for a flat Universe,

 and the $\ell$-dependent factor is given by

-For WL, too, we use the $n_i(r)$ obtained from the Flagship simulation of \Cref{sec:flagship}.
-Since in our analysis we restrict ourselves to multipoles where the Limber approximation applies ($\ell\gg1$), this factor can be considered as $L_\gamma(\ell)\approx1$.
+For WL {we also used} the $n_i(r)$ obtained from the Flagship simulation of \Cref{sec:flagship}. {Because we restricted our analysis to multipoles, for which} the Limber approximation applies ($\ell\gg1$), this factor can be considered {to be} $L_\gamma(\ell)\approx1$.

 The IA contribution can instead be modelled as in \citetalias{ISTF}, namely

 where